flojoy-ai/docs/docs/instruments-wiki/RF Signal Generator/SMA100A/SMA100A.md

 <Tabs>
 <TabItem value="Pytango" label="Pytango">

-Here's a Python script that uses Pytango to connect to a SMA100A RF Signal Generator:
+Here is a Python script that uses Pytango to connect to a SMA100A RF Signal Generator:

 ```python
 import time